 All financial reports must be submitted electronically, and institutions must also send a signed copy of final financial reports to the CFI.
-These must be signed by the Account Administrator and the President/CEO or designated representative of the institution (as per the Institutional Agreement).
+These must be signed by the account administrator and the President/CEO or designated representative of the institution (as per the Institutional Agreement).

-Forms and instructions for financial reports are available on the CFI website under "CFI Online" (http://www.innovation.ca/en/cfi-online) or "Finance" (http://www.innovation.ca/en/finance).
+Forms and instructions for financial reports are available on the CFI website under "CFI Online" (www.innovation.ca/en/cfi-online/).
 PDF versions are available for reference purposes.

-6.7.2 Content of Financial Report
+6.7.2 Content of financial report